SilverHalf/mount-balrior/decima/mechanics.md

 Seismic Crash is a critical ability, not due to its instant kill potential, but mainly because the <img class="inline knockback"> [Knockback] is especially dangerous when combined with [Chorus of Thunder], [Fluxlances] and [Fulgent Fences].

 Decima casts this skill regularly as part of her attack loop.
-Furthermore, she also casts this skill as part of her <b>Seismic Reposition</b>, which is essentially identical but also has a movement component.
+Furthermore, she also casts this skill as part of her *Seismic Reposition*, which is essentially identical but also has a movement component.

 ---